EasyG0ing1/SceneOneFX/readme.md

 SceneOne.setTitle(String);
 ```

-SceneOneFX gives you control over every aspect of your Scene.

 ### Size and Position
 You can also change the dimensions of the Scene in the Builder class or on the fly like so:
 ```java